Ferlach Reservoir

 At the boat harbor St. Johann there is enough parking space for cars.
 However, according to the street sign by the access road coming from Feistritz this road is only accessible to residents.
 Everyone has to decide for themselves whether they want to park here.

-Parking alternatives would be by the bridge near the Feistritz-Ludmannsdorf power plant in the west, at the Unterschloßberg rest area and at the Ferlach-Maria Rain power plant in the east.
+Parking lot alternatives to the east are at the Unterschloßberg rest area and at the Ferlach-Maria Rain power plant.

 Swimming